gheorghina/vsc-landingpage/_pages/about.md

 ---
 title: A Warm Welcome
 subtitle: Discover Your Colors, Define Your Style.
-Virtual Style Companion is the place where Fashion Meets Personal Empowerment.
 description: Whether you're a fashion enthusiast or someone looking to enhance their personal style, you've come to the right place.
 featured_image: /images/demo/demo-landscape.jpg
 ---